Access to healthcare services for refugees and asylum seekers in Greece:

 Provision of medicines

-In order to access required medicines for free or with a small fee, you must have a prescription from a doctor at a public facility — a hospital or medical centre.
-If you have an AMKA/PAAYPA and you have an electronic prescription, you can get your medicines from any pharmacy.
+In order to access required medicines for free or with a small fee, you must have a prescription from a doctor, a hospital or medical centre.
+If you have an active AMKA/PAAYPA and you have an electronic prescription, you can get your medicines from any pharmacy.

-If you do not have an AMKA, but you have a prescription from a doctor at a public hospital or medical centre, even if it is hand written, you can get your medicines for free from the pharmacy at the hospital where the doctor provided the prescription.
+If you do not have an active AMKA, but you have a prescription from a doctor at a public hospital or medical centre, even if it is hand written, you can get your medicines for free from the pharmacy at the hospital where the doctor provided the prescription.

 HIV treatment and advice